swathiiyer2/fathom/docs/utilities.rst

    Third is depth disparity.
 Nodes are considered farther from each other if they are not the same distance from the root.

    Finally is the presence of "stride" nodes, which are (1) siblings or (2) siblings of ancestors that lie between 2 nodes.
-Each of these interposed nodes make it less likely that the 2 nodes should be together in a cluster.
+(These are the nodes that would appear between the 2 nodes in a straightforward rendering of the page.)
+Each stride node makes it less likely that the 2 nodes will be together in a cluster.

    At present, the costs for each factor are constants in the :func:`distance` function.
 They will become settable in a future release.